A focus on Curriculum & Programs, Environment & Culture, and Partnerships

 Strategic Goal: Create learning environments that are safe, welcoming and constructive for all.

-- An Environment & Culture Advisory Committee (ECAC), comprised of community members, parents, faculty and staff, developed District Diversity Goals that were adopted by the Board of Education.
+- An Environment & Culture Advisory Council (ECAC), comprised of community members, parents, faculty and staff, developed District Diversity Goals that were adopted by the Board of Education.

 - The district is working with a consultant on a diversity initiative to develop and implement an action plan that increases its capacity to meet the needs of all students, strengthens connections with students and families, and ensures that it is an inclusive learning community.